State of GenAI Data Readiness in 2024 - Survey results are in!

 What is Synthetic Data Generation?

-Synthetic data generation is the process of creating artificial data that mimics the statistical patterns and properties of real-life data.
+Synthetic data generation is the process of creating artificial data that mimics the statistical patterns and properties of real-life data using algorithms, models, andr other techniques.

-Synthetic data is generated using algorithms, models, or other techniques.
-Even though it’s usually based on real data, synthetic data often contains no actual data from the original dataset.
+Even though it’s usually based on real data, fake data often contains no actual values from the original dataset.

-Unlike real data, which may contain sensitive or Personally Identifiable Information (PII), synthetic data ensures data privacy, while at the same time enabling data analysis, research, and software testing.
+Unlike real data, which may contain sensitive or Personally Identifiable Information (PII), fake data ensures data privacy, while enabling data analysis, research, and software testing.

 The 4 key synthetic data generation techniques are listed below: